 Nicola was 46 years old when she was diagnosed with stage 1c epithelial germ ovarian cancer.
-Now a year cancer free, she reflects on the importance of listening to your body.
+In January 2023, it's five years since her treatment ended and her final appointment with her consultant (before she moves under the care of her GP with annual blood tests).
+Here she reflects on the importance of listening to your body.

 "In January 2017 I started to become very tired.
 I could just about manage a day’s work and instead of going to my usual gym classes I would just go home and go to bed.
 I was sleeping so much.
 Around February and March, I started to get a clear discharge and missed a period.
 I googled the causes and I thought it was likely to be my age, as I was pre-menopausal.
 I’d started experiencing a consistent dull ache, like period pain, and my period was late again, so I went to see my GP to see what could be the cause and why I was so tired.

 Various blood tests were taken and nothing really changed so she arranged for me to have an ultrasound scan.
 Before that appointment came I suddenly had pain in my back and tummy so I went made an emergency GP appointment.
 It was that doctor who I believe saved my life.
 She ordered me the CA125 blood test.
 She said she didn't think it was cancer but better to check.